-Horizontal, Vertical Type (and Type Mask) tools (T)
+Horizontal, Vertical Type & Type Mask Tools (t)

-- To set the type tool to other defaults, close all documents, then set up the options, and start editing. - To commit the text, Command (Mac) / Control (Win) + return or enter. - Clicking the cursor within a type block will auto select the type layer on the Layers palette. - Shift-click with the Type tool to create a new type layer (in case you're close to another type block and Photoshop tries to auto select it). - Double clicking on the "T" icon on Layers palette will select all of the type on the layer. - While the type in the image is selected, Command (Mac) / Control (Win) + H will hide the selected "reversed out" type enabling a more accurate preview of the type (especially when looking at color!). - Click in the text entry field on the Options bar to highlight the font name and use the up/down arrow keys on the keyboard to select the next/previous typeface. - Using the fill shortcuts such as Option-Delete (Mac) / Alt-Backspace (Win) will fill type with the foreground color. - Use the context-sensitive menu to render a type layer to pixels (Control (Mac) / right mouse (Win). - Option (Mac) / Alt (Win) -click in the image area with the Type tool to display the Paragraph Text size dialog box to numerically enter the height and width of the bounding area. - Formatting Shortcuts:
+- To set the type tool to other defaults, close all documents, then set up the options, and start editing. - To commit the text, Command (Mac) / Control (Win) + return or enter. - Clicking the cursor within a type block will auto select the type layer on the Layers palette. - Shift-click with the Type tool to create a new type layer (in case you're close to another type block). - Double clicking on the "T" icon on Layers palette will select all of the type on the layer. - While the type in the image is selected, Command (Mac) / Control (Win) + H will hide the selected "reversed out" type enabling a more accurate preview of the type (especially when looking at color!). - Click in the text entry field on the Options bar to highlight the font name and use the up/down arrow keys on the keyboard to select the next/previous typeface. - Set the Font Preview Size to either Small, Medium, or Large (for WYSIWYG font feature). - Using the fill shortcuts such as Option-Delete (Mac) / Alt-Backspace (Win) will fill type with the foreground color. - Use the context-sensitive menu to render a type layer to pixels (Control (Mac) / right mouse (Win). - Option (Mac) / Alt (Win) -click in the image area with the Type tool to display the Paragraph Text size dialog box to numerically enter the height and width of the bounding area. - Formatting Shortcuts:

-$\label{eq:command} \begin{tabular}{ll} Increase point size & Command (Mac) / Control (Win) + Shift + < \\ Decrease point size & Command (Mac) / Control (Win) + Shift + > \\ Increase baseline Shift & Option (Mac) / Alt (Win) + Shift + up arrow \\ Decrease baseline Shift & Option (Mac) / Alt (Win) + Shift + down arrow \\ \end{tabular}$
+$\label{localize} \begin{tabular}{ll} Increase point size & Command (Mac) / Control (Win) + Shift + < \\ Decrease point size & Command (Mac) / Control (Win) + Shift + > \\ Increase baseline Shift & Option (Mac) / Alt (Win) + Shift + up arrow \\ Decrease baseline Shift & Option (Mac) / Alt (Win) + Shift + down arrow \\ \end{tabular}$